KalpKan/Outline/Methods.md

   - `session_id`: Unique identifier for the session
   - `created`: Timestamp of session start
   - `fatigue_rating`: Self-reported fatigue score
+  - `mse_consistency`: Mean squared error of the MSEs (see below)
   - `trials`: Array of trial metadata (see above)

-All data are exported in JSON format, with one file per trial (raw points) and a session metadata file summarizing all trials.
+All data are exported in JSON format, with one file per trial (raw points) and a session metadata file summarizing all trials and metrics.

 ## Mathematical Analysis